Freer Helen Latham: Early life and education

 Freer Helen Robertson was born on 4 July 1907, in Mullumbimby, New South Wales, Australia.
 Her parents were Florence Ellen and John Francis Robertson.
 Her father was an estate agent by profession.
 Her mother, who had been born in South Africa, was active in the Salvation Army.
 Freer was the eldest daughter born to the couple.
 She graduated from Broken Hill High School, and then attended Sydney Teacher's College.

 Following graduation, Robertson taught in public schools in Sydney, Broken Hill and Curlwaa from 1927 to 1933.
 In 1932, she married Raymond John Latham, a cabinet-maker.
 Their wedding was held on 24 March at the Methodist church in Burwood, a suburb of Sydney.
 As was conventional, she took on his last name, becoming known as Freer Latham.

 After several years in Brisbane, the couple returned to Sydney.
-During the war years, from 18943 to 1947, Latham taught at the Five Dock public school.
+During the war years, from 1944 to 1947, Latham taught at the Five Dock public school.

 The Lathams had two children together, a son and a daughter.
-Tragically, their son died at age eight of leukemia.
+Their son died at age eight of leukemia.
 Their daughter later married and moved to the United States.